DEN5010 – Interdisciplinary Service Learning I (0.5)

 DEN5221 – Oral Health Management and Psychosocial Issues over the Lifespan (2)

 This course emphasizes patient-centered communication skills and the management of a patient’s oral health focusing on behavioral and sociological issues across the lifespan.
 It builds on previous biological and psychosocial foundation knowledge that directly impacts the practice of dentistry and the achievement and maintenance of oral health in patients.
 The course includes an overview of the biological, sociological, and psychological aspects of aging; the changing demographics in the U.S. society; and their implications for the dental profession.

 This is the first course in a series of three courses that introduces fundamental concepts of operative dentistry emphasizing biomaterials science and its clinical application.
 Minimally invasive dentistry principles, direct and indirect restorative materials/ technique and ergonomics will be introduced focusing on development of psychomotor skills, self-assessment, and clinical judgment.

 DEN5502C – Cariology and Preventive Dentistry (2)

-This course introduces fundamental concepts related to dental caries, its prevention, diagnosis and appropriate management.
+This course introduces fundamental concepts related to the disease of dental caries, including its prevention, diagnosis and appropriate management.
 Emphasis is also placed on the preventive aspects of other oral diseases as well as on dental public health and nutritional sciences.

-This course is the third in a series of courses designed to provide instruction, coach and mentor students in professionalism as they attain competency in patient care.
-This course spans semesters 2 – 5 and supports the student’s progressive development in appropriate patient management skills, professionalism and integrity in the delivery of dental care, and critical thinking necessary for life-long learning.
+This course is designed to provide instruction, coach and mentor students in professionalism as they attain competency in patient care.
+This course spans semesters 2 – 5 and supports the student’s progressive development in appropriate patient management skills, practice management skills including regulatory requirements, professionalism and integrity in the delivery of dental care, and critical thinking necessary for life-long learning.